 Every software system is designed with a specific purpose that guides its development.
 In software, this purpose may include:

-- An AI model generating predictions based on input data
+- An AI model designed to make predictions based on the data it receives

 The system’s objectives define its architecture, technology stack, and operational requirements.